-Everyone and even beginner can climb Mount Kinabalu as you do not need any special skills or equipments to conquer it, but must at least have the basic fitness level.
+Everyone and even beginner can climb Mount Kinabalu as you do not need any special skills or equipment to conquer it, but must at least have the basic fitness level.
 In order for you to climb safely and successfully, it is important that you pack WELL and pack LIGHT.
-The weather on Mount Kinabalu can be either warm (as high as 23ºC in the daytime) or very windy and cold (as 3ºC in the wee hours of the morning) – usually both!
-Raining can be happens in any minutes, be prepared to encounter all types of conditions.
+The weather at Mount Kinabalu can be either warm (as high as 23ºC in the daytime) or very windy and cold (as 3ºC in the wee hours of the morning) – usually both!
+Rain might happen at any minute, be prepared to encounter all types of conditions.

 The night climb usually is cold and windy.
 Hence, we strongly recommend that you wear in layers as layering is an excellent way to ensure your comfort on the mountain and keep your body warm.
 It allows you to make quick adjustments based on your activity level and changes in the weather.

 – The base layer (against your skin) allows evaporation of moisture produced by your skin; therefore, choose clothing materials that have moisture wicking properties.

 – The insulated layer traps the warmth produced by your body and protects you from the cold.

 – The protective/outer layer shields you from the wind and rain.
 It should be waterproof, windproof and breathable.

 Extra belonging which you don’t need during your night climb can be kept at your room.
 Please make sure you lock the door before you leave and do not leave your valuable items inside the room if there is any.
 The climbing equipment for your night climb will be different from your day climb, pay attention to the info graphic below to ensure you are well prepared.

 If you simply can’t beat the over packing habit or wish to have a comfortable journey, hire a porter.
 You’re going to need one.
 But this is fully optional depends on individual.